archermarx/fort_test/README.md

 At the top of your file.
 You can make a runtests.f90 file that can compile to a runtests executable to perform all of your tests without compiling the main program you're working on.
 I have included a basic makefile and example runtests.f90 file to show how you could do this

-To make a test file, first declare at least one TestSet structure and (optionally) a named array of TestSets.
+To make a test file, first declare at least one `TestSet` structure and (optionally) a named array of `TestSet`s.

 ```f95
 type(TestSet):: testset_1, testset_2